Wondering what Croatia is famous for? The list is actually pretty long, and some of the items on it might surprise you!

 The number one thing Croatia is known for is definitely tourism.
 The country’s economy relies heavily on it – in 2019 the country had more than 16 million visitors and over 90 million bookings in just the first eight months.

-Also, a lot of people choose Croatia as their vacation spot for the affordable prices.
+Also, a lot of people visit Croatia for affordable prices.
 It’s a lot cheaper to spend a week in Croatia than in France, Italy or Spain, and the nature is just as beautiful, if not more.
-However, with renters increasing the prices of private accommodation and some outrageously expensive restaurants and clubs, Croatia is slowly losing the reputation for being an affordable gem in the Mediterranean.
+However, with renters increasing the prices of private accommodation and some outrageously expensive restaurants and clubs, Croatia is slowly losing its reputation for being an affordable gem in the Mediterranean.